alXKl/capstone_taxonomie-annotator/README.md

 text input field.
 The app will accept only words that are contained in the loaded embedding.
 Alternatively, you can generate some random terms by double-clicking anywhere on the canvas.
 A selected word can be removed from the graph anytime by hitting remove/delete, or with the context-menu on right-clicking the word.
-Note that you can **re-position all nodes & links in the graph by dragging them while holding ctrl**.
+Note that you can re-position all nodes & links in the graph by dragging them while holding ctrl.

 ### 3. Annotating word-pairs
 For the later-on learning process, relation types have to be annotated between two words first.
 Therefore,